 Hakka noodles is not only popular with kids, but also with grownups.

-Many readers ask me what is celery and where to get it.
+Many Indian readers ask me what is celery and where to get it.
 Celery is a herb that is easily available in most super stores and super markets in the Indian metros.

 You can also grow celery in a pot.
 Either buy the plant from a nursery or plant the seeds.
 The best way is to chop the celery from its base and plant the base in the soil.
 Here is a shrub of celery from my balcony herb garden.

-How to make hakka noodles
+How to make Hakka Noodles

 2. Boil enough water in a pot or pan with some salt and a few drops of oil.

-3. Add the hakka noodles.
+3. Add the hakka noodles (200 grams).

 4. Cook the hakka noodles according to the package instructions.
 The noodles have to be cooked till al dente or just about cooked.

-6. Add oil.
+6. Add ½ tablespoon toasted sesame oil.